cloudblog004/fantasticfoodies/content/en/posts/1300-easiest-way-to-make-award-winning-quick-and-amp-easy-chicken-casserole.md

 - "Boil white rice till fully cooked"
 - "Preheat oven to 350° F"
 - "Pull fully cooked chicken apart into pieces"
-- "Mix rice, cream of chicken, sour cream, salt &amp; pepper to chicken"
+- "Mix rice, cream of chicken, sour cream, salt & pepper to chicken"
 - "Pour in a casserole pan"
-- "Crumble ritz crackers &amp; cover them over the casserole mixture"
+- "Crumble ritz crackers & cover them over the casserole mixture"
-- "Melt butter in microwave &amp; pour over the crackers"
+- "Melt butter in microwave & pour over the crackers"
-- "Cook in oven till bubbling &amp; a lil brown"
+- "Cook in oven till bubbling & a lil brown"
 - "Ready to serve and ENJOY!"
 categories:
 - Recipe